 The Content Editor and Workbox only displays workflow commands for non-Administrator users when:

-- The user has write access to the associated item or item is locked by the user. and - The user has "Workflow State Write" access to the command's parent workflow state or item is locked by the user.
+- The user has write access to the associated item. and - The user has write access to the command's parent workflow state. and - The user has read access to the workflow command itself.